Last updated on .

 Metropolitan Cathedral

 The Metropolitan Cathedral (Catedral Metropolitana), on the south end, was completed in 1567.
 The entrance is on a side street through a small museum.
-Admission to the church only is US$3, and a visit to the church, museum, and domes, including a walk through the chapter house and library, is US$6 (as of April 2022).
+Admission to the museum only is US$2, the domes only is US$3, and a guided visit to the museum and domes, including a walk through the chapter house and library, is US$4 (as of October 2024).
 Photography is prohibited.

 Metropolitan Cathedral